 Any reports in relation to drugs will be passed to the police as 'intelligence' and customers will be encouraged to report anything they witness directly to the police or to Crimestoppers.
 OVH may choose to issue 'drugs warning cards' or where tenants are convicted of drugs related offences, take legal actions.
-The decision will be made on a case-by-case basis by OVH dependent upon a number of factors which include (but are not limited to) the prospect for success, the impact on the local neighbourhood, the seriousness of the offence, the age of the offenders and the reasonableness of taking legal action
+The decision will be made

-• Other Crime
+Other Crime